Amanda Macias

 Amanda Macias (born c.
-1990) is an American journalist who reports on national security subjects for the financial news network CNBC.
+1990) is an American writer and journalist who reports on business and politics for Fox News.
+She previously worked for the financial news network CNBC, where she covered national security and foreign policy.

 Early life and education

 Amanda Macias was born at Fort Bliss, in El Paso, Texas.
 She grew up in a military family and has lived on U.S. Army installations around the world.
 She is a 2012 graduate of the University of Missouri School of Journalism with a degree in Broadcast Journalism and Finance.
 In 2020, she attended Columbia University as a Knight-Bagehot Fellowship Program.

 Career

 In 2008, Macias worked as a general assignment news reporter and then anchor for NBC News affiliate KOMU-TV in Columbia, Missouri.
 She later joined Reuters as a field producer in Brussels, Belgium where she covered EU political institutions and NATO.
 In 2013, she moved to New York City and joined Business Insider as a national security reporter.
 In 2016, Macias moved to Washington, D.C., where she joined the national security team at CBS Radio.

 In 2018, Macias joined financial news network CNBC as a national security reporter.
 In addition to national security, her beat includes the defense industry, State Department and the United Nations as well as the intelligence community.

+In 2025, Macias moved to Fox News, where she covers "the intersection between business and politics", focusing on trade policy, labor markets, and inflation.